abgruszecki/think-with-feedback/codeforces-cots/flow_sig_points/out/patched_responses/exploded/8914/response.md

 But the new login's normalized is '1a0', which doesn't match any of the existing normalized versions.
 Wait, but the sample input 4's output is 'No'.
 Let me check:

-Sample input 4:

-New login is 'La0'.

-Existing logins are '2a0', 'La1', '1a0'.

-Normalizing each:

-- '2a0' → 2a0 → 2a0 (no o, i, l).
-So normalized is '2a0'.

-- 'La1' → la1 → l becomes 1, a is a, 1 is 1 → '1a1'.

-- '1a0' → 1a0 → 1 is 1, a is a, 0 is 0 → '1a0'.

-So the new login's normalized is '1a0', which exists in existing (third login).
-So output is 'No'.

-Which matches the sample input 4's output.

-So the code handles that correctly.

 Another sample: input 5 where the new login is 'abc' and the existing is 'aBc'.
 The normalized version of 'aBc' is 'abc' (lowercase → 'abc', no o, i, l → same as original.
 So new login's normalized is 'abc' which is same as existing's normalized.
 So output is 'No'.

 Which matches sample 5.